ovh/docs/pages/web/web-paas/languages-php/fpm/guide.en-gb.md

 ## Objective

-$partner_full uses a heuristic to automatically set the number of workers of the PHP-FPM runtime based on the memory available in the container.
+Web PaaS uses a heuristic to automatically set the number of workers of the PHP-FPM runtime based on the memory available in the container.
 This heuristic is based on assumptions about the memory necessary on average to process a request.
 You can tweak those assumptions if your application will typically use considerably more or less memory.

 Note that this value is independent of the `memory_limit` set in `php.ini`, which is the maximum amount of memory a single PHP process can use before it is automatically terminated.
 These estimates are used only for determining the number of PHP-FPM workers to start.